Regular Languages for Contracting Geodesics: Abstract

 \section{Abstract}

 Let $G$ be a finitely generated group.
-We show that for any finite generating set $A$, the language consisting of all geodesics in $Cay(G,A)$ with a contracting property is a regular language.
-As an application, we show that any finitely generated group containing an infinite contracting geodesic must be either virtually $\mathbb{Z}$ or acylindrically hyperbolic.
+We show that for any finite symmetric generating set $A$, the language consisting of all geodesics in Cay$(G,A)$ with the contracting property is a regular language.
+An immediate consequence is that the existence of an infinite contracting geodesic in a Cayley graph of a finitely generated group implies the existence of a contracting element.
+In particular, torsion groups can't contain an infinite contracting geodesic.
+As an application, this implies that any finitely generated group containing an infinite contracting geodesic must be either virtually $\mathbb{Z}$ or acylindrically hyperbolic.